JeremyWhittaker/asset-prices-parquet-saver/README.md

 - **Functionality**:
   - Initial bulk downloads for historical data.
   - Real-time live price updates for active and tradable assets.
+  - Flexible symbol and data source selection.
+  - Parallel downloads with progress visualization using `tqdm`.

 This repository is ideal for **financial analysts**, **quantitative researchers**, and **algorithmic traders** seeking a robust price data management solution.